mfcovington/r_club/_posts/2016-01-26-git-exercises.md

 ---

 ## Part 1: Questions
-Split up into groups of two or three and answer these questions.
+Mike and Julin will assign you to groups of two or three.
+With your partner(s) answer these questions.
 Be prepared to present your answers to everyone.

 1. What is git vs github/bitbucket?
 2. What does it mean to _stage_ changes?